-The message by many body positivity plus-size women is that the most important thing about a woman is how ornamental her body can be.
+Normalizing harmfully overweight bodies has turned lewd.
+The message by many “body positive” women is that the most important thing is how sexual her body can be.

-It’s one thing to proudly display some knockout plus-size fashions that woman would wear in everyday life.
+It’s one thing to proudly display some knockout plus-size fashions that women would wear in everyday life.

-But the promotion of large-size women flaunting themselves in a bikini – in the name of “body positivity” — sends the message that women are primarily…ornaments.
+But the promotion of large women flaunting themselves in hardly any clothes – in the name of “body positivity” — sends the message that women are primarily sexual ornaments — primarily body, not brains.

 “There’s reason to believe that an over-emphasis on body positivity has done more harm than good,” says Adina Mahali, MSW, a certified mental health professional and founder of Enlightened Reality, an inspirational site that offers various services and therapies.